sdelrio/rpi-torrent-box/README.md

 ## Modify manually login/password on .htpassword to access ruTorrent interface

+You can use environment vars `NEW_USER` and `NEW_PASS` to change password on container start.
+But if you want to manually edit the password file here is the instructions:

 When runing image you use the volume `/rtorrent`.
 Here you can set up or modify `.htpasswd` file.
 You can add more users or just change using `>` instead `>>` in the redirection: